'You have not seen anything yet,' climate activist Greta says ahead of Davos

 Last year was the Earth’s second-hottest since records began, and the world should brace itself for more extreme weather events like the bushfires ravaging much of Australia, the United Nations’ World Meteorological Organization (WMO) said on Wednesday.

 “It is time to abolish billionaires.
-It is time to abolish billionaires, because we cannot afford them, the planet cannot afford billionaires,” she said.
+It is time to abolish billionaires, because we cannot afford them, the planet cannot afford billionaires,” he said.

 Reporting by Marina Depetris, Cecile Mantovani and Johnny Cotton; Writing by Stephanie Nebehay; Editing by by Giles Elgood